vectordotdev/vector/docs/highlights/2020-10-27-kubernetes-integration.md

 Vector to become the single, best platform for all Kubernetes observability data.

-For a deepdive into our Kubernetes integration, checkout the [announcement blog post][announcement_post].
+For more details, checkout the
+[Kubernetes announcement blog post][announcement_post].

 ## Get Started